iwas-iwas/KMeans_Compression/README.md

 This project shows how this can be done using the KMeans Clustering technique.

-Let's start by importing libraries, loading the RGB values of each pixel and displaying the image that needs to be compressed.
+### Motivation

+Small project to compress a picture using kmeans-clustering for the RGB-values of each pixel to be able to set it as GitHub profile picture.

 ## Tools: